 To ease the transition, gradually increase your fiber intake.
 Add an extra five grams per day to your diet for a week or two, then increase again, until you get to the recommended daily intake.
 This will reduce any gastric side effects.

 If you experience a lot of bloating because your body is not used to these higher fiber levels, try essential oils to reduce the symptoms.
 Peppermint and ginger essential oils are great choices for soothing the stomach and reducing bloating and can be applied topically after dilution with a carrier oil.
-Alternatively, try using essential oils in a personal diffuser like Healthy MONQ.

 Additionally, you should also increase your water intake alongside your fiber intake.
 Aim for six to eight glasses of water per day and get regular exercise too.
-This will help to improve your circulation and therefore boost your digestive health.15
+This will help to improve your circulation and therefore boost your digestive health.
+15

 Children and Fiber